To receive more information about up-to-date research on micronutrients, sign up for the free, semi-annual LPI Research Newsletter here.

 Vitamin D and calcium

-The active form of vitamin D (calcitriol) may slightly increase intestinal absorption of magnesium.
-However, magnesium absorption does not seem to be calcitriol-dependent as is the absorption of calcium and phosphate.
+The active form of vitamin D (calcitriol) may slightly increase intestinal absorption of magnesium (6).
+However, it is not clear whether magnesium absorption is calcitriol-dependent as is the absorption of calcium and phosphate.
 High calcium intake has not been found to affect magnesium balance in most studies.
 Inadequate blood magnesium levels are known to result in low blood calcium levels, resistance to parathyroid hormone (PTH) action, and resistance to some of the effects of vitamin D (2, 3).

 Magnesium deficiency in healthy individuals who are consuming a balanced diet is quite rare because magnesium is abundant in both plant and animal foods and because the kidneys are able to limit urinary excretion of magnesium when intake is low.
 The following conditions increase the risk of magnesium deficiency (1):

 Although severe magnesium deficiency is uncommon, it has been induced experimentally.
 When magnesium deficiency was induced in humans, the earliest sign was decreased serum magnesium levels (hypomagnesemia).
 Over time, serum calcium levels also began to decrease (hypocalcemia) despite adequate dietary calcium.
-Hypocalcemia persisted despite increased parathyroid hormone (PTH) secretion.
+Hypocalcemia persisted despite increased secretion of parathyroid hormone (PTH), which regulates calcium homeostasis.
 Usually, increased PTH secretion quickly results in the mobilization of calcium from bone and normalization of blood calcium levels.
 As the magnesium depletion progressed, PTH secretion diminished to low levels.
 Along with hypomagnesemia, signs of severe magnesium deficiency included hypocalcemia, low serum potassium levels (hypokalemia), retention of sodium, low circulating levels of PTH, neurological and muscular symptoms (tremor, muscle spasms, tetany), loss of appetite, nausea, vomiting, and personality changes (3).

 In 1997, the Food and Nutrition Board of the Institute of Medicine increased the recommended dietary allowance (RDA) for magnesium, based on the results of recent, tightly controlled balance studies that utilized more accurate methods of measuring magnesium (2).
 Balance studies are useful for determining the amount of a nutrient that will prevent deficiency; however, such studies provide little information regarding the amount of a nutrient required for chronic disease prevention or optimum health.